 - Manage your expectations.
 New hair cannot be created.
 Instead, hair transplant surgery moves hair from one place to another.
 If you have very little donor hair, contact us to discuss the best course of action.

-- Be careful when travelling overseas.
+- Be careful when traveling overseas.
 Many people are tempted to travel to low wage economies for their procedure.
 Unfortunately you usually get none of the protections or guarantees you enjoy as an American citizen having a procedure in your home country.
-Besides, with HRC rates starting at just $3.00 per graft, you can get extremely low rates right here in the United States.
+Besides, with HRC rates starting at just $3.75 per graft, you can get extremely low rates right here in the United States.

 Ultimately it comes down to due diligence.
 Make sure your physician has the experience required to deliver the kind of result you’re hoping for, and remember to keep your expectations realistic.
 Well-informed clients are usually the most satisfied clients.